 Dark current results from thermally generated electrons that build up over time in all of the pixels on a CCD.
 As a result, the effect of dark current is most noticeable for long exposure times.
 Dark current is greatly reduced by cooling the chip.
 At the exposure times most commonly used in fluorescence microscopy (usully less than a second), the dark current present on most cooled CCDs and sCMOS is generally so low that it tends to be inconsequential.
 A notable exception is with EMCCDs, where any spontaneously liberated electrons may become amplified by the electron multiplication process.
 EMCCDs are often cooled to even lower temperatures for this reason.

-When electrons are being transferred through the silicon in a CCD chip during readout, additional electrons can be liberated in a small proportion of transfers by a process known as impact ionization.
-By careful manipulation of clock waveform amplitudes and edges, manufacturers can minimize CIC, which is normally estimated to produce only one electron in approximately 100 transfers.
-Even in high-performance low noise conventional CCDs, clocking induced charge is totally lost in readout noise; however in the EMCCD at high gain settings, additional CIC is generated, and is generally treated as an additional component of dark-related signal.
+When the electric field in the silicon is changed for charge transfer during the CCD readout, additional electrons can be liberated in a small proportion.
+They are called CIC.
+By careful manipulation of clock waveform amplitudes and edges, manufacturers can minimize CIC, which is normally estimated to produce only one electron per pixel in approximately 100 vertical transfers.
+Since the CIC is one electron, even in high-performance low readout noise CCDs the CIC is negligible.
+However, in the EMCCD at high gain settings, the CIC is generally treated as an additional component of dark-related signal.